Soft insoles for estimating 3D ground reaction forces using 3D printed foam-like sensors: Methods

 \subsection{Sensorized Insole Testing}

-The sensorized insole was embedded in a shoe (Fig. \ref{fig:shoe}(a)) for testing.
-The wiring of the insole was attached to the subject by using elastic bands with velcro (Fig. \ref{fig:shoe}(a)) to ensure the wires do not influence the walking motion.
-The subject, who does not have an abnormal gait pattern, walked on an instrumented treadmill (Qualisys AB, Sweden) with split belt force plates (AMTI, USA).
+Two sensorized insoles, weighing 31.1 grams each and having EU size 43, were fabricated that could be embedded in a shoe for testing.
+The wiring of the insole was attached to the subject by using elastic bands with velcro to ensure that the wiring did not influence the walking motion.
+All participants walked on a dual-belt, force-instrumented treadmill (Bertec Corporation, USA) with integrated force plates (Advanced Mechanical Technology, Inc., USA).
 The instrumented treadmill was used to record the ground reaction forces of both feet.
-Walking trials were performed on the treadmill with speeds of 1, 1.5, and 2 m/s for approximately 40 seconds each.
+Walking trials were performed on the treadmill with both increases and decreases in speeds in a trapezoidal pattern.
+Specifically, the trapezoidal pattern of 2.5, 3, 3.5, 3, and 2.5 km/h was used, which each lasted approximately 50 seconds.
 This walking trial was performed three times.
-During these trials, the changes in resistance were recorded using the measurement setup of Fig. \ref{fig:shoe}(b).
-The first walking trial was used for identification.
-Whereas the other two trials are used as validation datasets for the identified models.
-The subject was one of the authors who consented to participate in the study.
-Within this study, we only performed technical tests during simple walking and no personal data was collected.
-Therefore, no review was performed.